A Pet-Friendly Camping Guide Your Furry Friends Will Love.

 – Identify the health risks they may be exposed to (other dogs, heat, etc.) and avoid those situations if possible.

 – Make sure your pet is up to date on all vaccinations.
-This is incredibly important if you decide to drop of your pet at a daycare facility as they will require the most up to date records for your pet.
+This is incredibly important if you decide to drop off your pet at a daycare facility as they will require the most up-to-date records for your pet.

 – Have ALL the essentials: enough dog food, clean drinking water, leash, collar with updated tags, crate, waste bags, etc.

 DO’S AND DON’TS OF RVING WITH YOUR PETS